 A single banked boat is one in which one man sits on each thwart.

-Note.-Oars are never tossed in a single taked boat.
-The bow oar is stowed down the banked boat.
+Note.-Oars are never tossed in a single banked boat.
 The bow oar is stowed down the centre of the boat, blade forward, the remainder down the side, blades aft.

 Orders: